 Locums has the flexibility to fit with any phase of your career.
 Check out these additional physician stories for National Locum Tenens Week!

-Dr. Neha Janakiriman grew up knowing she’d become a physician.
+Dr. Neha Janakiraman grew up knowing she’d become a physician.
 Full-time locums enables her to pursue other passions as well: she’s a dancer, choreographer, and Coachella-chaser.

 Dr. Stanley Green is a South African native.
 He’s working locums full-time to pay off his student loans and return to his homeland where there’s a desperate need.